keboola/connection-docs/extractors/google-analytics/index.md

 ## Custom Dimensions and Metrics
 It is possible to use custom dimensions and metrics.
 Although they are not listed in the selector options, you can type them in manually.
-You have to insert the dimension or metric ID.
-The ID should be in format `ga:metricXX` or `ga:dimensionXX`, where XX is a number, for example `ga:metric1`.
+Insert the dimension or metric ID in the format of `ga:metricXX` or `ga:dimensionXX` where XX is a number, for example `ga:metric1`.

-You can find the IDs in the Google Analytics page:
+You can find the IDs on the Google Analytics page:

 ![Screenshot - Custom metric ID](/extractors/google-analytics/ga_custom_metrics.png)
  {: .image-popup}